Principal Investigator

 Undergraduate Research Assistants

-a third-year undergraduate student pursuing a Bachelor of Arts in
+is a 4th year undergraduate student pursuing a Bachelor of Arts

-Spanish and Linguistics with a minor in History.
-Growing up in a
+in Spanish and Linguistics with a minor in History.
+Growing up in

 improving education for all.
 She still visits her mother’s